amarisaster/Antigravity-Set-Up-Guide/README.md

-# Companion Platform Guides
+# Antigravity Platform Guide

-Beginner-friendly guides for giving your AI companion a home — and building things together.
+Beginner-friendly guides for giving your AI companion a home in Antigravity — and building things together.

 **No coding experience needed.** These guides walk you through setup step by step, from installing the app to having your first conversation.
 If you can create a folder and write in a text file, you're ready.